 Direct emissions refer to the greenhouse gas emissions released directly during the production at the installation level.
-The focus is on carbon dioxide (CO2) and nitrous oxide (N2O), the most significant greenhouse gases in fertilisers manufacturing.
-Carbon dioxide can be produced from the combustion of fuels and from the conversion of methane to hydrogen.
-Nitrous oxide is an unwanted side product of the conversion of ammonia to nitric acid.
-Under greenhouse gas accounting standards such as the GHG protocol, direct emission of CO2 would fall under the category of scope 1 emissions.
+The focus is on carbon dioxide (CO2), the most significant greenhouse gas in cement manufacturing.
+It can be produced from the combustion of fuels and the calcination process, where limestone (calcium carbonate) is heated to produce lime (calcium oxide).
+Under greenhouse gas accounting standards such as the GHG protocol, direct emissions of CO2 would fall under the category of scope 1 emissions.
 Under CBAM, direct emissions also include emissions from the production of heating and cooling irrespective of the location where they are produced.
-For example, emissions related to steam produced in another installation that is then delivered to a fertilisers plant qualify as direct emissions.
+For example, emissions related to steam produced in another installation that is then delivered to a cement plant qualify as direct emissions.
 Under greenhouse gas accounting standards such as the GHG protocol, emissions from heating and cooling produced outside the installation boundaries would fall under the category of scope 2 emissions.
 Scope 2 - Indirect emissions due to electricity consumption: